AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-overview.md

 Consent reporting and filtering uses the consent policy membership data stored in your Adobe Experience Platform Profile datasets to help you report on visitor consent and, optionally, exclude non-consenting visitors before their data is ingested into Customer Journey Analytics.

-Consent policy membership is stored in the `consentPoliciesIDMap` field of a Profile dataset.
-Each visitor's profile lists the consent policies that the visitor matches.
-Customer Journey Analytics reads this field to make consent policies available for reporting and to evaluate which visitors to include during ingestion.

-## How consent reporting and filtering works

-You configure consent reporting and filtering through a guided wizard.
-You select a sandbox and Profile dataset, choose the connection or connections to configure, and optionally enable filtering for one or more marketing actions.
-Configuration is applied at the connection level, so all data views under a configured connection inherit the same behavior.

 The following diagram and associated table show a high-level representation of how consent reporting and filtering makes consent policy data available in Analysis Workspace and filters visitor data at ingest time:

 ![Consent reporting and filtering overview](assets/consent-overview.png)